-4. Lack of Community Planning.
+6. Lack of Community Planning.
 According to the Act, an area suffers from a lack of community planning if the area was developed prior to, or without the benefit of, a community plan.
 This factor must be documented by evidence of adverse or incompatible land-use relationships, inadequate street layout, improper subdivision, overcrowded parcels, parcels of inadequate shape and size to meet contemporary development standards, or other evidence demonstrating an absence of effective community planning.

-The City did not have a comprehensive plan in place during the time period that the area was developed: the majority of the area developed over 100 years ago (based on the County Assessor's building age data), in the absence of any municipal comprehensive planning process to guide development.
+The City did not have a comprehensive plan in place during the time period that the area was developed: as mentioned, the majority of the area developed over 50 years ago (based on the City's building age data), in the absence of any municipal comprehensive planning process to guide development.
 By comparison, the City adopted its first comprehensive plan during the 1970s.

 The area's lack of community planning is evidenced by certain land use problems.
-In particular, limited residential parking, lack of buffering between residential and commercial areas, and poor ingress/egress reflect the historically piece-meal, uncoordinated development that has taken place along 3rd Street.
+In particular, limited parking, lack of buffering between residential and commercial/industrial areas, and poor ingress/egress reflect the historically piece-meal, uncoordinated development that has taken place along 3rd Street.
+For example, the Amerock building (historically, a large industrial use) was situated on 2 sides by residential areas, with very minimal buffers or screens.
+In general, residential structures are interspersed among commercial uses in a checkerboard pattern.